 Research and development activities are central to our business.
 Product candidates in later stages of clinical development generally have higher costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-As a result, we expect that our research and development expenses will be substantial over the next several years as we conduct our ongoing and planned clinical trials for rilonacept, mavrilimumab, vixarelimab and KPL-404, as well as conduct other preclinical and clinical development including regulatory filings for our product candidates.
+As a result, we expect that our research and development expenses will be substantial over the next several years as we conduct our ongoing and planned clinical trials for mavrilimumab, vixarelimab and KPL-404, as well as conduct other preclinical and clinical development including regulatory filings for our current and future product candidates.
 As a result, our related personnel costs will increase, including costs associated with share-based compensation.
 We also expect to incur additional expenses related to milestone and royalty payments payable to third parties with whom we have entered into license, acquisition and other similar agreements to acquire the rights to our product candidates.

-We announced positive data from our global, pivotal Phase 3 clinical trial with rilonacept for the treatment of recurrent pericarditis, named RHAPSODY.
-While we plan to submit an sBLA to the FDA to seek approval for the commercial marketing of rilonacept in the United States for recurrent pericarditis, the successful development and commercialization of rilonacept and our other product candidates is highly uncertain.
-At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the preclinical and clinical development of rilonacept and any of our product candidates or when, if ever, material net cash inflows may commence from any of our product candidates, if approved.
+Upon approval from the FDA of the commercial marketing of ARCALYST in the United States for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years and older in March 2021, we assumed the sales and distribution of ARCALYST for the previously approved indications in the United States.
+However, as a company we have limited experience obtaining marketing approval our product candidates, commercializing a therapeutic, supporting a sales, marketing, distribution of therapeutic products, and maintaining applicable infrastructure for these activities either directly and/or through agreements with third parties; as a result we may not be successful in commercializing ARCALYST, or any future approved product candidates, if any, thus potentially impairing the commercial potential of ARCALYST and our other product candidates to generate any revenue.
+At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the clinical development of our current or future product candidates or when, if ever, material net cash inflows may commence from ARCALYST or any of our current or future product candidates, if approved.
 This uncertainty is due to the numerous risks and uncertainties associated with product development and commercialization, including the uncertainty of:

-- the potential impact of the COVID-19 pandemic on our business, including our preclinical studies, clinical trials and operations; - the scope, progress, outcome and costs of our preclinical development activities, clinical trials and other research and development activities; - establishing an appropriate safety and efficacy profile with IND enabling and clinical studies; - the successful enrollment and initiation, performance and completion of preclinical studies and clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities including the FDA: - the extent of any required post-marketing approval commitments to applicable regulatory authorities;
+- the potential impact of the COVID-19 pandemic on our business, including our preclinical studies, clinical trials and operations; - the scope, progress, outcome and costs of our research and preclinical development activities, clinical trials and other development activities; - establishing an appropriate safety and efficacy profile with IND enabling and clinical studies; - the successful enrollment and initiation, performance and completion of preclinical studies and clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities, including the FDA; - the extent of any required post-marketing approval commitments to applicable regulatory authorities;